Skating Club of Boston: Theatre On Ice of Boston

-The Skating Club of Boston's Theatre On Ice program proudly supports five full competitive teams.
+The Skating Club of Boston's Theatre On Ice program supports five full competitive teams.
 Theatre On Ice is a discipline of skating focusing on originality, costuming, artistry, musicality, and choreography.
-It promotes the team as a whole and is a great way to learn artistic and performance skating.

 The adult ice theatre team, Imagica of Boston, swept the gold medals (in the National Freeskate, International Choreographic Exercise, and International Freeskate events) at the 2008 and 2009 International/National Theatre on Ice competitions, and are the 2013 Nation's Cup Gold Medalists.
 Imagica of Boston is directed by Tasney Mazzarino.
 ACT I of Boston, is The Skating Club of Boston's Senior Theatre On Ice team.
 They are the 2013 U.S. National Theatre on Ice Gold Medal Champions.
 They have been selected to be one of three U.S. Senior Theatre On Ice teams to represent the U.S in Paris, France at the Nations Cup, International Interclub Ballet On Ice Competition in April 2015.
 ACT I of Boston is made up of a strong variety of skaters many of which have toured with Disney On Ice.
 The Ovation of Boston team consists of skaters 9 years or older, preliminary free skate level and above.
 Encore of Boston competes across the country, developing their theatrical and performance skating.
 The Center Stage of Boston team is the 2015 United States National Champions.